-As a parent of and 11 and 15 year old, I have asked them often, “What did you work on at practice today?”
+As a parent of an 11 and 15-year-old, I have asked them often, “What did you work on at practice today?”

 “Stuff” was the typical answer.
 I thought if this is true with my children at practice, this is probably true for my players at practice.
 This technique resulted in greater focus.

-I had a parent of one of the players tell me after the first practice that their child felt bad because of their skills set compared to the other players on the team.
-With this routine in place, each player focused on a goal that they self identified to improve upon and they 100% positively self evaluated.
+I had a parent of one of the players tell me after the first practice that their child felt bad because of their skill set compared to the other players on the team.
+With this routine in place, each player focused on a goal that they self-identified to improve upon and they 100% positively self-evaluated.

-To advance as a basketball player or an athlete, you have to be willing to work on all aspects of your game including you weaknesses.
-Getting the players to openly acknowledge that they had areas to work on (self identified) was a step towards helping them let go of perfectionism.
+To advance as a basketball player or an athlete, you have to be willing to work on all aspects of your game including your weaknesses.
+Getting the players to openly acknowledge that they had areas to work on (self-identified) was a step towards helping them let go of perfectionism.